DocHale/DocHale/README.md

 > [!CAUTION]
 > **Please DNI if:**
-> > You are a Proshipper • you are under the age of 13
+> > Basic DNI • You are a Proshipper • you are under the age of 13

 ![An image of red flowers](https://github.com/DocHale/DocHale/blob/main/QuarterWidth.png)
 <!-- ✦┉﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌┉✦ -->